Polytechnic School of the University of São Paulo: International Partnerships

 The Escola Politécnica has established numerous exchange programs for its undergraduate students to promote their international mobility.
-It was the first institution outside Europe to belong to the TIME (Top Industrial Managers for Europe) network, promoting exchange programs and double degrees with several other institutions, of which Technische Universität Darmstadt, Technische Universität München, École centrale Paris, Politecnico di Milano, Politecnico di Torino.
+It was the first institution outside Europe to belong to the TIME (Top Industrial Managers for Europe) network, promoting exchange programs and double degrees with several other institutions, of which Technische Universität Darmstadt, the Technical University of Munich, École centrale Paris, Politecnico di Milano, Politecnico di Torino.
 It has also a double degree program with the École Polytechnique.
 An average of 70 students receive a double degree from Poli and a partner institution every year, which constitutes around 10% of its student body.

 Due to historical reasons and the closer links between University of São Paulo and European universities, most of the partnerships are with European institutions, especially in Germany and France.
 In this sense, Poli-USP has signed agreements with universities belonging to the prestigious TU9 German Institutes of Technology, Groupe des Écoles Centrales and ParisTech.
 However, it has also signed student exchange agreements with Asian, North and South American universities.

 The following universities are partners of Poli-USP in student exchange programs: